 Catalysts were synthesized by incipient wetness impregnation of the support materials.
 The support materials were weighed by a Quantos automated balance (Mettler Toledo XPE206) (250 mg) into 24 vials.
-An Eppendorf ep Motion 5075 was used for the liquid deposition onto the support materials; a plate holding an array of 4 x 6 vials containing the weighed support materials, allowed a variation of four different Co loadings and five different promotors on each support material (six support materials), this gives a total of 24 samples with different composition on each of the six support materials, i.e., a total of 144 samples.
+An Eppendorf ep Motion 5075 was used for the liquid deposition onto the support materials; a plate holding an array of 4 x 6 vials containing the weighed support materials, allowed a variation of four different Co loadings and six different promotors on each support material this gives a total of 24 samples with different composition on each of the six support materials (Table S1), i.e., a total of 144 samples.

 The impregnation of the support materials is a multistep procedure.
 In a typical synthesis of a material with 20 wt.-% of Co, 0.212 ml of a 4.0 M Co(NO3)2·6H2O solution were added to the 24 vials each containing 250 mg of SiC using the Eppendorf ep Motion 5075, followed by the addition of 0.047 ml of water.
 After mixing the materials with a spatula, the vials are placed on a shaker for 1 h to obtain a homogenous distribution of the solution on the support material.
 The samples were dried at 100 °C for 16 h.
-The impregnation of each promoter (Ru, Re, Mo, Mn, La, Ce, Pr, Nd and Hf) is performed with the respective solution and water amounts, followed by a final drying step at 100 °C for 16 h and subsequent heat treatment at 300 °C under air for 6 h for the decomposition of the nitrates.
-The exact amount of promotor precursors and solutions used in each impregnation are provided in the Supporting Information file.
-The following step is the reduction of the samples under pure hydrogen flow (50 ml/min) at 500 °C for 12 h in ceramic well plates (128x43x6 mm, Figure S2).
+The impregnation of each promoter (Ru, Re, Mo, Mn, and La in the first library and Ru, La, Ce, Pr, Nd, and Hf in the second library) is performed with the respective solution and water amounts.
+The exact amount of promoter precursors and solutions used in each impregnation are provided in the Supplementary Information file (Supplementary Note 2).
+The addition of promoter solution is followed by a drying step at 100 °C for 16 h and in samples with two promotors the same drying step is performed between the additions.
+Finally the samples are calcined at 300 °C under air for 6 h for the decomposition of the nitrates.
+The following step is the reduction of the samples under pure H2 flow (50 ml/min) at 500 °C for 12 h in ceramic well plates (128x43x6 mm, Figure S2).
 The ceramic well plate can hold 48 different samples and three of the plates can be reduced each time, making a total of 144 samples per run.
-Before taking the catalysts out of the furnace they are passivated with 1 % O2 in N2 (100 ml/min) at room temperature.
+Before taking the catalysts out of the furnace they are passivated with 1 % O_2 in N_2 (100 ml/min) at room temperature.
 The ceramic well plates are directly placed in a high throughput XRD (HT XRD, Panalytical X-pert Pro diffractometer with an XYZ stage) for the first characterization of the samples.
-The ceramic well plates are designed to fit on the XYZ stage.

 The aging procedure of the samples was performed using the ceramic well plates under conditions approximating low temperature FTS with the flow of syngas (H2:CO = 2:1, 90 ml/min) at 230 °C and ambient pressure for 100 h.
-After the aging procedure the samples are passivated and transferred to the HT XRD for characterization.
+After the aging procedure the samples were passivated with 1 % O2 in N2 (100 ml/min) at room temperature and transferred to the HT XRD for characterization.